choderalab/perses/docs/annihilation.rst

 - Systems:
     - Only HarmonicBondForce, HarmonicAngleForce, PeriodicTorsionForce, NonbondedForce, and MonteCarloBarostat are supported.
 The presence of other forces will raise an exception.

+Basic Terminology
+^^^^^^^^^^^^^^^^^
+Throughout the rest of this document, the following terms will be referenced:

+- Hybrid topology: An object that "fuses" two systems based on an atom map, and whose identity is controlled by a set of global parameters called `lambda`.
+Mapped atoms are switched from the type in one system to the type in the other; unmapped atoms are switched on or off, depending on which system they belong to.

+- Old system: We use this to refer to the endpoint represented by `lambda=0`.

+- New system: We use this to refer to the endpoint represented by `lambda=1`.

 Assignment of Particles to Appropriate Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^